mamba-org/mamba/docs/source/developer_zone/dev_environment.rst

 Since some commands are automated with ``micromamba``, and to avoid any runtime linking issue, it is best to work with micromamba.

-Refer to the :ref:`installation<installation>` page for how to install micromamba or mamba.
+Refer to the :ref:`installation<umamba-install>` page for how to install micromamba or mamba.

 Develop using Taskfile
 ======================